 - Set goals, like training for a race or losing 20 pounds.
 A goal should be something you can’t do right now, but you know it is within your reach.
 Give yourself mini-rewards along the way: a new fitness magazine, those workout tights you’ve been eyeing, or a new pair of sneakers.

 Perhaps most important, make exercise as integral to your life as sleeping and eating.
-You have to think of it as a lifestyle change.
-It doesn’t end.
-Get out of the mind-frame that exercise is something you’re only going to do for a period of time.
+Therefore, you have to think of it as a lifestyle change.
+It’s never-ending.
+Moreover, get out of the mind-frame that exercise is something you’re only going to do for a period of time.

 Disclaimer: I am not a personal trainer or a healthcare professional.
 The above workout suggestions and tips are what work best for me and might not be the right type of exercise for you.
 I always recommend consulting a doctor or health professional before making changes to your diet and/or fitness routine.